 Skin Assessments Wound Staging and PUSH Charts Can Reduce Pressure Sore Risk

 Preventative measures are important to reduce pressure sores in nursing home residents, in addition, once there is any noticeable change in the condition of the skin the nursing home should be taking efforts to document the size, shape and other characteristics of the wound to assist with monitoring its progress towards healing or a worsening condition.
 Pressure Sore Staging is a critical part of proper wound care and treatment.
-The National Pressure Ulcer Advisory Panel, NPUAP has developed illustrations of the categories/stages of pressure injury ulcers (Category/Stage 1-4, suspected deep tissue injury, unstageable).
+The Stages of Pressure Ulcers has developed illustrations of the categories/stages of pressure injury ulcers (Category/Stage 1-4, suspected deep tissue injury, unstageable).
 These pressure sore illustrations can be downloaded from the NPUAP website directly to your computer at no cost, if for educational purposes.

 - Category/Stage One Pressure Injury